 The appraiser will put a lot of weight on building costs – typically substantially lower than the actual market value – and that means the October 1 assessed value is likely to be low compared to the actual market value.

-Example: Waiea (a new condo in Honolulu) was completed November 2016 (first group of buyers took ownership November 2016) and October 1, 2016 assessed value for those units appeared to be a fraction of the expected market value.
+Waiea was completed November 2016 (several buyers took ownership November 2016) and the October 1, 2016 assessed value for Waiea units appeared to be a fraction of the expected market value.
 The appraisers have likely put substantial weight on the cost of building Waiea, in determining the assessed value for those units, which makes sense, since Waiea was not completed by October 1, 2016.

-Recently, I looked at some Anaha (a new condo in Honolulu) October 1, 2017 assessed values and to my surprise the assessed values appeared – for several units – close to the actual market value.
-If Anaha wasn’t completed by October 1, 2017 (no units recorded / sold by this date) and the cost of building Anaha surely isn’t close to the market value, then what is the reason for such high assessed values?
+Anaha was completed October 2017 (several Buyers took took ownership from mid October 2017) and the assessed value – for many units – appeared close to an expected market value.
+No Anaha units had recorded by October 1, 2017 and the cost of building Anaha surely wasn’t close to the market value, then what was the reason for such high assessed values?

 If you purchase a new condo completed shortly after October 1st, don’t count on the October 1st assessed value, in that same year, to be artificially low – it may be, it may not be.
 It seems reasonably fair, although a bit disappointing the Real Property Assessment Division does not have more clear guidelines on this matter.